custom-cards/flex-table-card/README.md

 * (click)-able sorting of columns
 * entity dialog box activiation on row-click
 * find out if cards are allowed to span more width, and if how?
-* some 'format' or 'filter' would also be nice to post-process data (maybe bad within the frontend :/)
 * generally 'functions' might be a thing, a sum/avg/min/max ? but is the frontend the right spot for a micro-excel?
 * history / recorder access realization to match for historical data ...